ZAX130/ModeTv2/README.md

 - PyTorch 1.11.0
 - NumPy 1.21.5

 For convenience, we are sharing the preprocessed [LPBA](https://drive.usercontent.google.com/download?id=1mFzZDn2qPAiP1ByGZ7EbsvEmm6vrS5WO&export=download&authuser=0) dataset used in our experiments.
 Once uncompressed, simply modify the "LPBA_path" in `train.py` to the path name of the extracted data.
 Next, you can execute `train.py` to train the network, and after training, you can run `infer.py` to test the network performance.
+The small version of ModeTv2 and ModeTv2-diff can run on 2080ti on our preprocessed LPBA dataset.
+Please note that the suffix "_diff" denotes the diffeomorphic model.

 ## Citation
 If you use the code in your research, please cite: